MicrosoftDocs/microsoft-365-community/Community/which-task-management-option.md

 - Cannot be used in Teams, only group chats and meetings
 - Can be hard to find after they have been used
 - Initially shared with specific people based on who the chat or meeting was with
-- Sub tasks are not supported
+- Sub-tasks are not supported

 ## Microsoft Outlook